Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Planning your stay| ©cottonbro

-If you're a savvy traveller, April is one of the best months for a budget trip to Rome, where you'll enjoy milder temperatures than in winter.
-In this article I'll tell you the keys to organising your trip to Rome and how to get super-cheap flights using a few tips.
+If you're a savvy traveller, April is one of the best months for a budget trip to Rome, when you'll enjoy milder temperatures than in winter.

-• Use search engines like Skyscanner
+• Use search engines like Skyscanner.

-• If you can, be flexible with your dates
+• If you can, be flexible with your dates.